rachichi/DH110/Assignments/A01/Assignment01.md

 Similar to the previous list of recommendations, my goal with this application is to minimize the learning curve needed for users to absorb content.
 Intentions are great but there are quite a few barriers users would hit before deciding to use this app frequently.

 <i> Note: The application must be downloaded to compare comments listed below to page-specific UI/UX.
 For ease, I have included screenshots where possible. </i>

+### Overall Assessment

+Though the overall intention of the app is to create positive influences on sustanability within the BU campus, frustrations and confusions within the app may cause user drop-off which will decrease overall impact.
+By paying attention to details such as keeping all pages up and running, providing users control and flexibility, and simplifying the point system to shorten and flatten the learning curve, [sustainability's](https://play.google.com/store/apps/details?id=com.cleanbit.joulebug.pbj.bostonu&hl=en_US&gl=US) impact on the campus will surley increase.

 ### Heuristic Evaluation